“Was Life Simpler Back Then?” Vol. 2. Opening arguments.

 They are smart.
 They can count up to seven.

-Went swimming today and with help saved a bird caught in a net.
+Went swimming today and saved a bird caught in a net.

-I am not a great fan of set fishing nets, and especially not those set up close to shore.
-They are not big, about thirty metres in diameter, with a small buoy and red flag.
+Fishing nets are not just traps for fish, especially those close to shore.
+These nets are not big, about thirty metres in diameter.
+They are dangerous.
 An off-the-rocks rod-fisherman recounted to me once how a swimmer drowned getting caught in a net like these.
-No danger sign under the waterline of course.

-So down for my morning swim and starting as usual from some rocks, a groyne, a small set of boulders off Cannes, the first of several going towards Cannes La Bocca, where I usually swim.
+Down for my morning swim, starting as usual from some rocks, a groyne, a small set of boulders off Cannes, where I usually head off from, looking out I saw fishermen had placed one of those nets.

-Looking out about fifty metres I saw fishermen had placed one of these nets.
-Something was flapping.
-Birds were flying above in a circle so I wondered if they knew and were waiting for the flapping thing to die.
-When the caught thing flapped a wing vertically, I saw it was a bird.
-A small bird at first glance, its head down in the sea.
-When it brought its head up, it was not moving this way or that.
-I knew it was stuck.
+Something was flapping, birds circling above.
+I thought: they are waiting for the flapping thing to die.
+When it flapped again, a wing went vertical.
+I saw it was a small bird, my first impression at first glance, its head seeming to be down in the sea.
+When it managed to bring its head up, I knew it was very badly stuck.

-It was completely entangled from its beak all the way down its body.
-I could see there was nothing I could do treading water trying to disentangle it.
-With the water temperature colder this month it wouldn’t be long before I got cold, leading me to do something silly like get myself well pecked.
-I felt sure this bird, terrified as it was, would soon use its powerful beak on me.
+It was completely entangled from its beak all the way down.
+Treading water I began trying to disentangle it.
+With the Med colder in late winter temperature coming spring it would not be long before I got really cold doing this, which could lead me to do something silly, like get myself pecked by the bird.
+I felt sure given the chance it might use its powerful beak on me.

-The other guy used the scissors, being better than me, so while I held some of the lines, eventually we got the bird free from the netting circle.
-The bird was still not free from the netting.
-It was still well and truly entangled.
-So we swam it towards shore keeping the process of disentangling going on while we avoided beak attacks.
+The other guy used the scissors better than me, so while I held the lines, eventually we freed the bird from the overall net.
+But the Cormorant was still not free from all the netting.
+It was well and truly entangled.
+So we swam it towards shore disentangling as we swam and avoiding beak attacks.

-Moving on to the beach, me holding the bird up, he cut.
-Two women approached and showing more nous than either of us could think of or muster, first got control of the bird by gently grabbing its neck.
-Then the other other held onto its body.
+On to the beach, I held the bird up.
+He cut more.
+Two women approached and showing more understanding than either of us could muster, they got control of the bird by first gently grabbing its neck.
+The other woman held onto its body.
 I thought to myself: women are more practical.

-Still, this is an all’s well that ended well story.
+This is an all’s well that ended well story.
 I’m glad I didn’t swim on by.
-I have often watched Cormorants from those rocks swimming at breakneck speed underwater chasing fish, coming up to stare warily at me staring at them.
-I hope if he or she comes back that he/she will waggle her/his neck or something in recognition of the moment we shared.
+I have seen Cormorants from the rocks swimming at breakneck speed underwater chasing fish coming up to stare warily at me, the human.
+I hope if and when this one comes back one day it’ll nod in recognition of the moment we shared.

 73 Films